isnaldomsm/hostgatorchallenge/README.md

 ### Features
 Passo 1:
 Modificar o arquivo .env com as configurações locais do banco.
 Step 1:
 Modify the .env file with the local settings of the database.

 Passo 2:
 execute no terminal composer serve .
 Step 2:
 run in the terminal composer serve.

 Passo 3:<br>
-executar no banco o arquivo base.sql.<br>
+executar no banco o arquivo base.sql.
 Step 3:<br>
 execute the base.sql file in the database.<br>